nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements-quickstart.md

     {{/panel}}

-    Elements used by the application are usually all imported in a single file to simplify the [vulcanization](https://github.com/polymer/vulcanize) process which basically&nbsp;reduces an HTML file and its dependent HTML Imports into a single file to reduce network roundtrips and simplify deployment.
+    Elements used by the application are usually all imported in a single file to simplify the [vulcanization](https://github.com/polymer/vulcanize) process which basically&nbsp;reduces an HTML file and its dependent HTML imports into a single file to reduce network roundtrips and simplify deployment.

 ### Connecting to Nuxeo

 With Nuxeo Elements imports in place you can now use your custom elements.

-Declare the connection to Nuxeo.&nbsp; This connection will be shared by all Nuxeo data driven elements so it should be one of the first elements you declare in your application, i.e. right at the start of the template:
+Declare the connection to Nuxeo.&nbsp; This connection will be shared by all Nuxeo data driven elements so it should be one of the first elements you declare in your application, i.e. right at the start of the template.

 {{#> panel type='code' heading='app/index.html'}}